 If your donation is marked as overdue, it indicates a problem with your payment method (e.g. expired credit card) and requires immediate attention.
 You won't be able to create another eBay for Charity listing until you make a payment for the overdue donations.

-When you create eBay for Charity listings, you must choose a payment method for making your donations.
+When you create eBay for Charity listings, you must select a valid PayPal account as the payment method.

-When you've sold your eBay for Charity item, you can pay your donation in two ways:
+When you've sold your eBay for Charity item, you can pay your donation by:

-- Make a manual payment for any completed eBay for Charity listing that appears on your donation page in My eBay.
-Just tick the donations you want to pay and click the Pay Donation Due button.
+- Making a manual payment for any completed eBay for Charity listing that appears on your Donations Due page in My eBay.
+Just tick the donations you want to pay and select the Pay Donation Due button.

-Note: You can make future donations to the same charity whether you use the automatic donation collection or manually make payments.
+- You can make future donations to the same charity using automatic collection or manual payment.